Treatments

 If you would like to learn more about IASTM or are experiencing pain, tension and movement restrictions give us a call to speak with a therapist.
 Our team is always ready to help you make the best decision with regard to your overall health and wellness.

-Dry Needling Treatments
+Dry Needling Therapy

 Dry Needling: Therapy for Pain and Movement Impairments

-Balanced PT offers dry needling treatment to help with neuromusculoskeletal pain and movement impairment.
-Learn more about the dry needling process and some specific conditions that benefit from this treatment.
+Balanced PTs are licensed and certified to provide dry-needling treatment to help with neuromusculoskeletal pain and movement impairment.
+Learn more about the dry needling and which specific conditions can benefit the most from this treatment.

-What is Dry Needling?
+What is Dry Needling (DN)?

 Dry needling is a safe and minimally invasive treatment used to help patients with neuromusculoskeletal pain and movement impairments(Mayo Clinic).
 Some benefits include decreased muscular pain, easing trigger points, and improved range of motion.